Onboardbase/Flask-Starterkit/README.md

 $ make setup      # Install the pip dependencies and setup onboardbase
 ```
 run your server to see if it works fine and also pulls your secrets from onboardbase
+Note: for you to use the make start command you need to have you onboardbase projet setup

 ```
+$ onboardbase setup # Setup your onboardbase project
 $ make start      # Install the pip dependencies and setup onboardbase
 ```